Curvatures of the stomach: Greater curvature

-Directly opposite the incisura angularis of the lesser curvature the greater curvature presents a dilatation, which is the left extremity of the pyloric part; this dilatation is limited on the right by a slight groove, the sulcus intermedius, which is about 2.5 cm, from the duodenopyloric constriction.
+Directly opposite the incisura angularis of the lesser curvature the greater curvature presents a dilatation, which is the left extremity of the pyloric part; this dilatation is limited on the right by a slight groove, the sulcus intermedius, which is about 2.5 cm from the pyloric sphincter.

-The portion between the sulcus intermedius and the duodenopyloric constriction is termed the pyloric antrum.
+The portion between the sulcus intermedius and the pyloric sphincter is termed the pyloric antrum.

 At its commencement the greater curvature is covered by peritoneum continuous with that covering the front of the organ.